 Steven often defends data breach lawsuits for companies that either didn’t retain counsel to clean up the breach or retained other less experienced lawyers to handle the breach remediation.
 He has represented online retailers and individuals accused of violating federal privacy provisions such as HIPAA, CFAA, SCA and similar state statutory provisions.
 One recent matter related to a large health care network's disclosure of unredacted patient surgical procedures pursuant to a third-party subpoena.
 On the other side of the coin, Steven has represented companies prosecuting data breach and trade secret claims against former employees who have illegally accessed company databases without authorization.

 Steven has developed expertise in defending trademark infringement lawsuits based on direct liability and contributory theories.
 He has prevailed many times on summary judgment as a defendant in large trademark infringement cases.
 Many such cases include keyword advertising activities.
 Currently, Steven is defending a bet the company trademark battle over the worldwide rights to the Juvederm skincare product.
 This case involves intellectual property worth over a billion dollars.

 Steven has handled dozens of anonymous internet defamation cases on behalf of executives and businesses, obtaining advantageous settlements and removal of damaging content.
 In one recent case, Steven second-chaired a trial with Erik Syverson where significant punitive and general damages were obtained.
 Similarly, Steven has successfully defended such cases employing the right to anonymous speech provision of the First Amendment.
-Steven has also successfully employed California's Anti-SLAPP statute to dismiss scores of SLAPP lawsuit.

 J.D., New York University Law School